sivwizinbiznilva/EC551/README.md

 ```

 The above two commands will go complete the entire process from RP definition, synthesis, out of order synthesis of RMs, P&R to bitstream generation.

+# LCD Displaying Color Data
+The `\build.srcs` folder contains all source code implementing a data parser for the RGB color sensor and displaying the parsed data on an LCD (Digilent PModCLS).